st3iny/gone/README.md

 OPTIONS:
     -h, --help             Print help information
-    -n, --dry-run          Don't persist but only print changesjk --org <ORG>        Organization owning the packages (conflicts with --user) --token <TOKEN>    Path to a file containing a GitHub token.
+    -n, --dry-run          Don't persist but only print changes --org <ORG>        Organization owning the packages (conflicts with --user) --token <TOKEN>    Path to a file containing a GitHub token.
 You can also pass a token verbatim via the GITHUB_TOKEN env variable